andregopichan/Java/README.md

-# Java
+# My-Java-Projects
-All my Java projects I have done, so far simple code
+These are all the projects in the java coding language I have done so far.